 Although around the ages of 11 to 13 are by far the most common ages for braces, this doesn’t always tell parents about what type of braces is best.
-The fact of the matter is that for this age group, the best type of braces are most often traditional metal braces.
+The fact of the matter is that for this age group, the best type of braces is most often traditional metal braces.
 This is because traditional metal braces are the most cost-effective of all types and kids at this age are oftentimes significantly less self-conscious or concerned about aesthetics than they will be in their later teen years or early adult years.

-Many kids actually even like the idea of being able to pick the different colored brace bands to match their favorite school colors, holiday colors, or their own personal favorite colors.
+Many kids actually even like the idea of being able to pick the different colored brace bands to match their favorite school colors, holiday colors, or their own personal favorite braces colors.
 This can make getting braces something fun that kids can look forward to and enjoy as getting to change out their bands can oftentimes be an exciting part of a young teen’s sense of fashion.
-When you add to that that metal braces come with the fastest treatment times, and they require the least amount of oversight from your teen themselves in maintaining them, this one is an easy pick.
+When you add to that metal braces come with the fastest treatment times, and they require the least amount of oversight from your teen themselves in maintaining them, this one is an easy pick.

 When can kids get braces?

 While some teens may desire child brace like Invisalign, the fact of the matter is unless you happen to have an unusually responsible child, it will probably be best to get something that doesn’t require them to remember and instead is working all the time whether they remember or not.
-Removable orthodontics like Invisalign are oftentimes lost by teenagers, damaged, or mishandled, and this can not only delay treatment but it can make it more expensive as you have to order replacements.
+Removable orthodontics like Invisalign is oftentimes lost by teenagers, damaged, or mishandled, and this can not only delay treatment but it can make it more expensive as you have to order replacements.
 Instead, it is usually far better to simply get traditional metal braces, or if they really feel a strong sense of needing better aesthetics, ceramic braces, since these require less direct maintenance and responsibility on behalf of your child.

 Do I need braces?

 Ultimately, these are all the sorts of things that you can ask at your free consultation when you can find out what the cost will be, what the prognosis and treatment times will be, and if your child even needs orthodontics in the first place.
 Finding out early will always lead to better treatment outcomes and faster treatment times than finding out late.
-So schedule an orthodontic visit as soon as you can and find out whether your child will benefit from orthodontics and how you can help protect your child’s oral health now and into the future.
+To schedule an orthodontic visit as soon as you can and find out whether your child will benefit from orthodontics and how you can help protect your child’s oral health now and into the future.

 Many people who have some dental issues like poor teeth alignment or malocclusions may believe that they require braces.
 However, it is important to note that braces may not be the best option for you.
 To get the best answers you need the assistance of a trained dental professional.